Responsible Supply Chain

 Konica Minolta provides support to help suppliers improve any issues that come to light through the CSR assessments and CSR audits.
 The aim of Konica Minolta’s CSR procurement promotion program is ultimately to empower its suppliers to implement self-directed CSR activities.

 Finally, the Group sometimes considers ending business with suppliers that do not make any improvement at all despite the support provided.

-Konica Minolta uses the EICC Code of Conduct as the Konica Minolta Supplier Code of Conduct, which it provides in Japanese, English, and Chinese.
-See the EICC Code of Conduct for other languages.
+Konica Minolta uses the RBA Code of Conduct as the Konica Minolta Supply Chain Code of Conduct, which it provides in Japanese, English, and Chinese.
+See the RBA Code of Conduct for other languages.

 Konica Minolta’s CSR Procurement Promotion Program

-Suppliers are requested to conduct CSR activities using Konica Minolta’s procurement policies and the Konica Minolta Supplier Code of Conduct, in order to get suppliers to understand and promote the CSR procurement policies and standards required by Konica Minolta.
+Suppliers worldwide are sent copies of Konica Minolta’s procurement policies and the Konica Minolta Supply Chain Code of Conduct and Konica Minolta Responsible Minerals Policy Statement and asked to comply with them.
+The aim is to get suppliers to understand and promote the CSR procurement policies and standards required by Konica Minolta.

 CSR Assessments Using a Self-Assessment Questionnaire

 CSR assessments using a Self-Assessment Questionnaire are conducted at production sites and important suppliers in order to assess the level of implementation of the Konica Minolta Supply Chain Code of Conduct.